LambdaGaming/GChroma/dev.md

  1. `player` ply - Player who will receive the effects

 # Hooks
- All hooks are client-side only and return the values of the functions associated with them.
 ## GChromaInitialized
 ### Description
   Gets called when the module is first loaded.
 Does not get called if the module fails to load.